Find a Yacht

 From Paklinski Otoci, you’ll need to head South-west towards the island of Vis (which should be just about visible on the horizon), likely having to reach across the prevailing wind.
 This is decision time - where you can head into Vis town, or onwards to the Bisevo.

 If you opt for the cave, you're in for a treat!
-There's nowhere to morr nearby, so it's easiest to split the crew in two, and one half take to the dinghy to explore the cave whilst the other mans your own boat, before switching over.
+There's nowhere to moor nearby, so it's easiest to split the crew in two, and one half take to the dinghy to explore the cave whilst the other mans your own boat, before switching over.
 Since a year ago, you'll also have to pay a small entrance fee for the cave.
 You're allowed to swim in it, and don't forget to take your camera to get some crazy looking shots.

 Once everyone has had a look, you should bear North-east and work your way along the South coast of Vis island.
-The nearest marina is back in Vis town, which is such an historic port that has been part of everything from the Roman, Ottomans, and even the British empire!
+The nearest marina is back in Vis town, which is such an historic port that it has been part of everything from the Roman, Ottomans, and even the British empire!
 If time gets the better of you, there are options to anchor in bays (most notably Rukovac bay) on the South of Vis.

 Day 4.
 Vis to Hvar – 13 nM